 Make sure that you have availed this credit.
 An employer may ask you to bring evidence to support the eligibility of the leave.
 Changes in Saudi Labor Law effective from 01/01/1437 are taken into account.
 (Article 113 of the Saudi Labor Law)

-Maternity Leaves: According to Article 151 to 156 of Saudi Labor Law a woman worker is allowed to have 10 weeks of vacations in the case of delivery of the child.
+According to Article 151 to 156 of Saudi Labor Law, a woman worker is allowed to have 10 weeks of vacations in the case of delivery of the child.
 We have explained it in detail in this link.
 Recommended: Rules related to Maternity Leave for working women under Saudi Labor Law

-Child Birth: 3 days paid leave is allowed in case of childbirth to the male worker.
+3 days of paid leave is allowed in case of childbirth to the male worker.
 Changes in Saudi Labor Law effective from 01/01/1437 are taken into account.
 (Article 113 of the Saudi Labor Law)

 A domestic worker is only entitled to one month’s paid leave after two years of service with the employer.
 Moreover, domestic workers are also entitled to one day’s holiday in a week.